 - Wait for both phones to display that the transfer has been completed before switching from the app on your Samsung.

-2. A Complement App for Samsung to iPhone WhatsApp Transfer
+2. A All-Round App for Samsung to iPhone WhatsApp Transfer

 For your information, Move to iOS won't let you transfer your app data since it only generates a list of apps that are available on the App Store or similar to the ones on your Android.
 So you will get a phone with empty apps including your most-used social media platforms like WhatsApp.
 The suggested method by WhatsApp is to back it up to your Google Drive on Android and then restore it to the new phone.
 However, this way does not work if your are transferring WhatsApp across different operating systems, such as from Samsung to iPhone.

-Well, here we offer you a go-to transfer tool regardless of the scenario, which lets you migrate all your WhatsApp data completely from Samsung to iPhone. iTransor Pro software by iMyFone is an excellent tool with all the aforementioned features and more.
+Well, here we offer you a go-to transfer tool regardless of the scenario, which lets you completely migrate all your Samsung data including WhatsApp data to iPhone. iTransor Pro software by iMyFone is an excellent tool with all the aforementioned features and more.

 Some of the benefits of using iTransor Pro include:

-- All WhatsApp data supported, which include chat history, photos, videos, and other attachments.
+- All WhatsApp data can be completely transferred, which includes chat history, photos, videos, and other attachments.

 - 100% secure since none of your data is sent to any online servers.
 Instead, your local machine is used, and your data is sent through there.